totem-tech/documentation/crowdloan/regulation.md

-# Regulation, The Howey Test and Swiss FINMA

----

-## Regulations
+# Regulation in relation to Accounting Software.

-### The Totem Team are building accounting software.
+> The Totem Team are building accounting software.

 As such "accounting software" does not require compliance with any known regulatory directive anywhere in the world and therefore the software is free from regulatory oversight.